Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-This function starts off by setting up a `Vec<char>` that acts as our output buffer, to make our lives easier we're prefilling the buffer with 4 padding characters.
+This function starts off by setting up a `Vec<char>` that acts as our output buffer, to make our lives easier we're pre filling the buffer with 4 padding characters.
 Note that we tagged the buffer as mutable so we can overwrite the padding characters with actual data as we're going along.

 Inside our loop we take the 6-bit number, look up the character in our alphabet by index and replace the padding symbol with the actual data, if available.
 At the end of the loop we just return the output buffer.